 —Clea Simon, author of An Incantation of Cats (Polis) and the Massachusetts Book Award “must read” World Enough (Severn House)

-Secrets from the past, a villainous land developer, a missing will—and murder stalks the Berkshires.
-An atmospheric romantic thriller with small-town flavor reminiscent of Sharyn McCrumb, Leslie Wheeler’s Shuntoll Pike is a thoroughly satisfying successor to Rattlesnake Hill.
+Secrets from the past, a villainous land developer, a missing will—and murder stalk the Berkshires.
+An atmospheric romantic thriller with a small-town flavor reminiscent of Sharyn McCrumb, Leslie Wheeler’s Shuntoll Road is a thoroughly satisfying successor to Rattlesnake Hill.

 —Sarah Smith, award-winning author of Crimes and Survivors and other mysteries.